RDDLEE/braille-typing-trainer/README.md

 ## Features

-**Braille Typing Trainer** is currently still in development and currently supports limited features.
+**Braille Typing Trainer** is in development and currently supports limited features.

 Planned features include: